CyberSpaceEsli/component-template/README.md

 *** pages
 ```

+Initial these folders are delivered.
+Still a quick check is needed.

-After that insert your build **components** into the *fitting* category of the Atomic Design Methodology.
+In the *atoms* and *molecules* folder you can find example components.
+Follow this example and paste your **own components** into the *fitting* category of the **Atomic Design Methodology**.

 Side Note:
 - If u want to show dynamic content or no content then use **caption** that will fill the component with the Name of the component.